kamil-rudnicki/obsidian-recent-notes/README.md

 - Sticky headers that works with transcluent
 - Keyboard navigation
 - Open and focus on note in editor
+- Change notes with up down arrows
+- Pin notes
+- Animate when note is changing position
+- Animate new note
+- Real time updates on note change
+- Scrool to the top if note changes

 ## Support